 Spend today searching for wildlife in these rich waters where the Pacific Ocean meets the Inside Passage.
-Options include an expedition landing craft cruise among the Inian Islands, where an abundance of Steller sea Lions reside, quiet kayaking in the outer waters of Glacier Bay or hikes in lush temperate rainforest.
+Options include a Zodiac cruising among the Inian Islands, where an abundance of Steller sea Lions reside, kayaking in the outer waters of Glacier Bay, or hiking in lush temperate rainforest.

-Disembark in downtown Juneau and transfer to the airport for flights home, or to an optional land extension.
+Disembark in downtown Juneau and transfer to the airport for flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.